fredrikaverpil/neotest-golang/README.md

 require("neotest.logging"):set_level(vim.log.levels.INFO)
 ```

+⚠️ Please note that this could cause tests to run slower, so don't forget to
+remove this setting once you have resolved your issue!

 Lower the log level further to `DEBUG` to get even more information.
 The lowest
 level is `TRACE`, but is not used by this adapter and is only useful when
 debugging issues with Neotest.